Best Startup Accelerators in San Francisco in 2026: Complete Guide to YC, Techstars & More

 Frequently Asked Questions

-What are the best startup accelerators in San Francisco?
+What are the best startup accelerators in San Francisco in 2026?

 How do you apply to startup accelerators?

-Focus on showing real movement (demos, revenue, pilots), make your story clear in 30 seconds, and match your application to each program's focus.
+Focus on showing real movement — demos, revenue, pilots, shipping history.
+Make your story clear in 30 seconds and match your application to each program's focus.
 Peony helps: share one secure link with your deck, demo video, and metrics, with analytics to see who opened your materials.

 Can you see who viewed your accelerator application materials?

 Most email and cloud platforms provide limited or no viewing analytics.
-Peony provides complete visibility: see who accessed your deck, when, how long they viewed it, and which parts they engaged with.
+Peony provides complete visibility: see who accessed your deck, when, how long they viewed it, and which parts they engaged with — starting on the free plan.

-What's the best startup accelerator for AI companies?
+What is the best startup accelerator for AI companies in 2026?